A Royal Palace and a Tragic Death

 - Stumpf, Vernon, ‘Martin, Josiah’, NCpedia, 1991 <https://www.ncpedia.org/biography/martin-josiah> [accessed 28 April 2020]

 Cummings 2020.

 Essex Gazette (Salem, Mass.), 6/28/71.

 Rankin 1953.
-Other sources say the group, “‘stimulated by liquor,’” finds the cannons and drags them out the gate.
-That is also inconsistent with Martin’s report in the next paragraph of the text, unless he regained them and didn’t want to admit having lost them.
+Other sources say the group finds the cannons and drags them out the gate.
+That is unlikely, given their weight and location, and inconsistent with Martin’s report in the next paragraph of the text, unless he regained them and didn’t want to admit having lost them.

 The story claims Washington visited a tree where Maj.
 Gen. Nathanael Greene met area businesspeople to request financial aid during the war.
 Cummings (2020) reports both that, and the original Greene story, originated with a civic booster more than a century later.
 Greene’s biography, written by his grandson using Greene’s papers, reports no visit to New Bern or anywhere nearby (Greene, George Washington, The Life of Nathanael Greene: Major-General in the Army of the Revolution [G. P. Putnam and Son, 1871]).